Liv Tyler: 1991–1997: Early work

 Tyler's breakthrough role was in the arthouse film Stealing Beauty (1996), in which she played Lucy Harmon, an innocent, romantic teenager who travels to Tuscany, Italy, intent on losing her virginity.
 The film received generally mixed reviews, but Tyler's performance was regarded favorably by critics.
 Variety wrote: "Tyler is the perfect accomplice.
 At times sweetly awkward, at others composed and serene, the actress appears to respond effortlessly and intuitively to the camera, creating a rich sense of what Lucy is about that often is not explicit in the dialogue."
 Empire noted, "Liv Tyler (here radiantly resembling a ganglier young Ava Gardner) with a rare opportunity to enamour, a break she capitalizes on with composure."
 The film was directed by Bernardo Bertolucci, who chose Tyler for the role after meeting with a number of young girls in Los Angeles, including Tyler's music video co-star Alicia Silverstone.
 Bertolucci said "there was something missing in all of them".
 He later said that what he saw in Tyler was a gravitas he described as "a New York aura".
 During promotion of the film, Tyler said she wanted to separate herself from the character during production: "I tried my damnedest not to think of my own situation.
 But at one point, after a take, I just started to cry and cry.
 I remembered when I found out about my dad and how we just stared at each other from head to toe taking in every nook and cranny."

 She later appeared in That Thing You Do!
-(1996), a movie about a fictional one-hit wonder rock band called The Oneders, following their whirlwind rise to the top of the pop charts and, just as quickly, their plunge back to obscurity.
+(1996), a movie about a fictional one-hit wonder rock band called The Oneders (renamed The Wonders), following their whirlwind rise to the top of the pop charts and, just as quickly, their plunge back to obscurity.
 The film was written and directed by Tom Hanks.
 It grossed over $25 million worldwide, and received favorable reviews.
 In 1997, she appeared in Inventing the Abbotts as the daughter of Will Patton and Barbara Williams' characters.
 The movie is based on a short story by Sue Miller.
 Entertainment Weekly declared Tyler's performance as "lovely and pliant".
 That same year, Tyler was chosen by People magazine as one of the 50 Most Beautiful People.